 ProfileDaryl is a founding partner of the firm.
-He specializes in complex commercial and intellectual property litigation.
+He is rated “AV ® Preeminent” by his peers and specializes in commercial and intellectual property litigation.
 He has successfully litigated a diverse array of cases involving commercial contracts, all manner of intellectual property (including trademarks, copyrights, trade secrets and patents), product liability, corporate control, real estate, employment and royalty disputes on behalf of both plaintiffs and defendants.
 Daryl has helped to protect some of the world’s most famous trademarks and copyrights.
 Clients look to Daryl to strategically manage their risk, and he has had great success disposing of difficult matters by pretrial motion or through favorable settlement.
 Daryl also has represented clients in appellate matters before the Seventh Circuit, the Ninth Circuit and California appellate courts.
 Daryl is author of “Why Federal Jurisdiction Matters: The Impact of Marshall v.
 Marshall on Probate Court Litigation,” published in the summer 2009 issue of California Trusts and Estates Quarterly.
 In 2009, 2010, 2011, 2012 and 2013, Los Angeles magazine recognized Daryl as a Southern California “Rising Star.”
-For 2014, Daryl will be honored as a Southern California “Super Lawyer.”
+For 2014, 2015, 2016 and 2017, Daryl has been honored as a Southern California “Super Lawyer.”

 Daryl received his J.D. from Harvard Law School in 2000, where he graduated cum laude.
 Prior to attending law school, Daryl was an Echols Scholar at the University of Virginia, where he received a bachelor’s degree in History with distinction.